-Otherwise, we set $R:=X \cap L = \Spec k'$, where $k'$ is a Galois extension of degree 2 of $k$.
-As the base field $k$ is infinite, by the classification of \cite[Theorem 8.1.13]{Dol12}, we may assume that these two points $P$ and $Q$ are in general position.
-Then the blowup $Y \to X$ at $R$ is a geometrically canonical regular del Pezzo surface with $\rho(Y)=2$, because its base change $Y_{\overline{k}}$ to the algebraic closure $\overline k$ is a blowup at two general smooth points $P$ and $Q$.
-As $Y_{\overline{k}}$ is a normal cubic surface containing two disjoint lines, interchanged by the Galois action, we can conclude that $Y$ is rational by \cite[Example 1.35]{KSC04}. \end{proof}
+Then $Y$ is a geometrically canonical regular del Pezzo surface with $\rho(Y)=2$, because its base change $Y_{\overline{k}}$ to the algebraic closure $\overline k$ is a blowup of a canonical {del Pezzo} surface $X_{\overline k}$ at two general non-singular points $P$ and $Q$.
+As $Y_{\overline{k}}$ is a normal cubic surface containing two disjoint lines, interchanged by the Galois action, we can conclude that $Y$ is rational by \cite[Example 1.35]{KSC04}.